Skip to content

 High street banksSpecialist lenders

-Strict automated credit scoringManual underwriting — each case reviewed individually
+Strict automated credit scoringManual underwriting, with each case reviewed on its own

 Little room for manual assessment or contextConsider context and circumstances behind credit issues